-A good honours degree in history or a related subject, usually a 2:1 or higher.
+2:1 honours degree in History or a related subject.

 Months of entry

-This academically rigorous Master’s programme enables you to progress your specialist knowledge of history and to develop the advanced research skills that are transferable to a variety of careers paths, including PhD study.
+This academically rigorous Master’s programme is designed to give you the opportunity to progress your specialist knowledge of history and the chance to develop the advanced research skills that are transferable to a variety of careers paths, including PhD study.

 Teaching is informed by research expertise in the School of History & Heritage and you will be encouraged to engage with our interdisciplinary research community.

-You will undertake an in-depth independent research project and produce a detailed dissertation.
+You will have the opportunity to undertake an in-depth independent research project and have the chance to produce a detailed dissertation.

 Information for international students

 International Students will require English Language at IELTS 6.0 with no less than 5.5 in each element, or equivalent.